agarmu/website/src/pages/posts/01-polynomials.md

 ## Current structure

-For this article, let's only worry about the `Main.hs` file you see (the rest are build artifacts/tooling and somewhat outside the scope of this article).
+For this article, let's only worry about the `Main.hs` file you see (the rest are build artifacts/tooling and are somewhat outside the scope of this article).
 It should look like this:

 ```hs
 module Main where